 If the home is finished when you buy it, hire a home inspector to give it a thorough examination.
 Really.
 Plenty of stories exist of homeowners who lit their first fire only to discover that the chimney was sealed over, drew a bath that sent a flood of water through the ceiling to the floor below, and so on.
 And these are just the obvious problems that appear within the warranty period.
-Other problems, like improperly applied stucco, may only become visible years later, after moisture has accumulated and the stucco starts falling off the walls.
+Other problems, like improperly applied stucco, might only become visible years later, after moisture has accumulated and the stucco starts falling off the walls.

-Many developers advertise houses at comparatively low prices to get you to come out and have a look.
-Once there, commissioned salespeople show you models loaded with expensive extras such as a spa, fireplace, granite countertops, and giant bathrooms.
+Many developers advertise houses at comparatively low prices to get people to come out and have a look.
+Once there, commissioned salespeople show models loaded with expensive extras such as a spa, fireplace, granite countertops, and giant bathrooms.
 If you become seriously interested, the advertised price will rise as you decide that certain extras are essential or irresistible.

 Buying extras lets you semi-custom design your home.
 But ask yourself what you really need and how much it will cost.
 Upgrades often add 5% to 20% to the cost of a new home.
 To get the most for your money, follow these steps:

 You can also buy a new-home warranty on your own, but you'll have to shop carefully to find one that covers major structural defects.
-(Don't just settle for the standard homeowners' warranty, which is really just a service contract for your appliances and furnace.)
+(Don't just settle for the standard homeowners' warranty, which is really just a service contract for things like your appliances and furnace.)